-In the States we get cheap factory made items like tennis shoes and electronics, but if you want a high quality, handmade piece of furniture or other artesanal craft, you might as well cut off one of your arms and sell it.
+Cheap factory made items like tennis shoes and electronics are an easy find in the US, but if you want a high quality, handmade piece of furniture or other artesanal craft, you can expect to pay a lot.
 Here, it’s the opposite.
-Hand crafted jewelry, clothing, wood work, iron work or ceramics are an enormous value.
-Besides, who do we want to support?
-As conscious consumers, there’s no question!
-Local and handmade are the way to go!
+Hand crafted jewelry, clothing, wood work, iron work or ceramics are an enormous value, while factory made items are often 2 to 3 times more expensive.
+We love having access to incredible local and handmade goods.

 Being from the great state of Louisiana, I thought we had a festival for everything, but San Miguel de Allende has us beat …by a long shot.
-There are easily 200 festivals, everything from La Calaca festival celebrating Day of the Dead to International Chamber music, from Fringe theater festival to Art 2 Wear Fashion week, from religious pilgrimages to culinary delights.
+There are easily 200 festivals, everything from La Calaca festival celebrating Day of the Dead to International Chamber music, from the GIFF to Art 2 Wear Fashion week, from religious pilgrimages to culinary delights.
 There is something for every taste.

 Policies on foreign plated cars and NAFTA difficulties